frederic-perez/AmE-dictionary/data/idioms.md

 __caught unaware(s)__ To be surprised by someone or something. _The clerk was caught unawares, and the robber emptied out the cash register before the clerk could sound the alarm._
 __caught with your pants down__ To be found in an embarrassing situation.
 __cause a stir__ _ChatGPT is the latest artificial intelligence (AI) chatbot to cause a stir._
-__cautionary tale__ :two::hammer:
+__cautionary tale__ :three::hammer:
 __chafe at the bit__ To be impatient and/or eager for something to happen or over some delay.
 Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
 __chain reaction__ /CHAYN ree-ak-shuhn/ A series of events wherein the outcome of each instance specifically influences or causes the next.
 The phrase comes from the occurrence of such reactions in chemistry and physics. _Deciding to take a course studying James Joyce in college set up a chain reaction that ultimately led me to move to Ireland._
-__chalk and cheese__ A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._
+__chalk and cheese__ :two: A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._
 __chalk it up__ To link something that has happened to a particular reason or circumstance. _Don’t get too down on yourselves after this loss, boys.
 Let’s just chalk it up to inexperience and move on._
 __chance of a lifetime__ An extremely important and/or fortuitous opportunity, especially one that is not likely to ever present itself again.
 Often (but not always) used hyperbolically.
-__chances are__ :three: It seems likely (that something will happen or be the case). _Chances are that my parents are throwing me a surprise party.
+__chances are__ :four: It seems likely (that something will happen or be the case). _Chances are that my parents are throwing me a surprise party.
 Why else would they change the subject every time I mention my birthday?_
 __change of heart__
 __change tack__ To employ a different method or approach in addressing a particular situation. _They have not been receptive to our offers thus far, so we need to change tack._
+__chapter and verse__
 __charley horse__ :dart: A painful muscle spasm that most commonly occurs in the legs.
 The phrase is thought to have originated from baseball slang. _Spending all day on my feet caused a charley horse in my leg that was so painful, I had to sit down for a while and rest._
 __chase down__
 __chase the clouds away__